Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Conclusions

 \section{Conclusions}

 Light sub-$\gev$ portal models of dark matter have gained much interest in recent years and have sparked both experimental and theoretical activity in the field.
 Most studies so far have focused on simplified frameworks with only a limited number of new species added to extend the SM.
 These typically correspond to the most popular interaction operators and are supposed to encompass essential phenomenological aspects of such simplified scenarios.
 While this approach allows one to do a manageable comparison among many experimental proposals, it is also understood that new effects might be observed in more elaborate, and more realistic, models incorporating a larger number of BSM species with a mass hierarchy that can be quite complex and in particular span several orders of magnitude.
+In this paper we have presented an example of such a scenario.

 The presence of the light portal particle that thermally connects the SM sector and a heavy DM in the early Universe leaves important observational imprints that can be distinct from those in both more popular heavy WIMP models and from scenarios predicting the existence of only light DM.
-The biggest effects can be expected in indirect DM searches where a secluded heavy DM can lead to non-negligible interaction rates via displaced decays of the light portal particles, provided that the dark coupling constants remain large.
-Importantly, the light BSM species can be even very long-lived and additionally constrained by cosmology.
-This opens up new detection prospects for this kind of LLPs in the lifetime regime that remain highly complementary to intensity frontier searches.
+In particular, new detection prospects can appear, in this case, due to the interplay between intensity frontier searches, cosmological observations, and DM indirect detection.

-In this study, we have found such effects and exposed them in a model with a rich dark sector and the popular scenario in which the coupling between the SM and the dark sectors arises only due to the mixing between the sub-$\gev$ dark Higgs boson and the SM Higgs boson.
-The dark sector of the model further contains particles with masses up to $10\tev$ or so.
-In particular, it invokes a heavy scalar DM with the mass above the $\tev$ scale and a potentially very long-lived dark vector mediator $A^\prime$ that is secluded from the SM.
-This scenario remains beyond the reach of current and near-future DD searches.
-However, we have shown here that the best way of probing this type of model, besides intensity frontier searches for LLPs, is to employ DM-induced signatures in both future ID and CMB experiments.
+In this study, we have found such effects and exposed them in a model which extends a popular scenario with a dark photon portal to DM and employs the dark Higgs boson vev to drive the light dark sector masses.
+We have discussed the consequences of adding a new heavy DM particle to this setup coupled predominantly to the lighter DM particle, ensuring its secluded nature differs from traditional WIMPs.
+This scenario remains beyond the reach of current and near-future direct detection experiments and collider searches for heavy DM.
+However, we have shown here that the best way of probing this model type, besides intensity frontier searches for LLPs, is to employ DM-induced signatures in future ID and CMB experiments.